AudioGroupCologne/wavefront-manual/src/tools/move.md

 The move tool can be activated either by clicking the corresponding icon in the [toolbar](../ui/toolbar.md) or by pressing `W`.

-While moving a wall, its position can be snapped to the nearest multiple of ten by holding down the `Ctrl` key. <!-- TODO: Why only walls? -->
+While moving an object, its position can be snapped to the nearest multiple of ten by holding down the `Ctrl` key.